 Many USB devices use power just by being connected.
 If you use a USB mouse, you can save power by disconnecting the mouse and by using a touchpad.
 If you use a USB flash drive, unplug it when you’re not using it.

 Read: Tips to fix Battery drain issues.

 6] Turn off PC cards and integrated wireless devices

 These devices also use power.
 If you don’t need them, turn them off.

 You can use Windows Mobility Center to manage most of these options.
 To open WMC, Click Start and type Windows Mobility center and click on the first result.

-If you know any other good tricks, do share with us!
+If you know any other good tricks, do share it with us!

 You may also want to read about Battery Care and the Laptop Battery Usage & Optimization Guide.